 10. Disingenuous marketing

-Aside from unrealistic take-home pay claims (a sign of a dodgy umbrella), even compliant PAYE umbrella companies sometimes resort to making unrealistic claims in their marketing material.
+Aside from unrealistic take-home pay claims, even compliant PAYE umbrella companies make unrealistic claims in their marketing material.

 11. Insurance